 a Znörzla outside & then in for a meal

 Once inside, I ordered another Landbier but asked to have it in clear glass so I could get a look at it and we ordered two meals for some sustenance: a Cordon Bleu and Sulze.
 Both came with very good Bratkartoffeln.

 Landbier in a glass, Cordon Bleu & Sulze with Bratkartoffeln

 They had a good selection of reasonably priced desserts and we’d spotted a seasonal Maibock.
 It was odd to see it in June but I guess with the COVID-19 closure/restrictions, it hadn’t been drunk as quickly as it would have likely been.
 We had a beer Panna Cotta and Apfelküchle with our Maibocks as the closer.
 Well, that was our plan until we noticed they also make their own Schnapps so we had a Zwetchgenbrand, the nicest plum liquor we’d ever tasted.

 some great desserts & a Maibock rounded off the meal nicely

 We were very happy we had a room around the corner and up the hill at Pension Oppelt.
 I think we’ll be back.

 Beers on tap: Landbier (Ungespundetes Lager), Knörzla plus a seasonal.
-Assorted and changing Craft Beers in bottles.
+Assorted and changing Craft Beers (such as Sauerkirsch Geheimnis) in bottles.

 Bayer-Bock from December to March (as long as it lasts!)